-"Perils of the College Drinking Culture” Forums Set for 2013
+"Perils of the College Drinking Culture” Forums in 2013

-Fairfax County college-bound students and their parents are invited to take advantage of attending together one of four regional "Perils of the College Drinking Culture" forums set for 2013.
+Fairfax County college-bound students and their parents were able to take advantage of attending together one of four regional "Perils of the College Drinking Culture" forums in 2013.
 The highly acclaimed program of the Unified Prevention Coalition of Fairfax County (UPC) kicked off Jan.
-17 at McLean High School, and additional programs are set for May and July.
+17 at McLean High School, and the final forum was held July 31 at Northern Virginia Community College's Ernst Community Cultural Center in Annandale.
 The forums aim to prepare families for what students will face at college related to underage and binge drinking.

 High School, Takes Action After Drinking Party

 BETHESDA, Md.
 (WUSA) -- Underage drinking is one of the most important health issues of our time.
 Many kids begin drinking as early as middle school -- sometimes sooner.
 Kids who drink are more likely to be victims of violent crime and sexual assault.

 BETHESDA, Maryland (WUSA)--On any given night in our area, word of an underage drinking party is just a police radio call away.

 Over the last two months, 9NEWS NOW learned that firsthand, by working closely with Montgomery County Police.